 - participation in the assessment effort

-- submission of an abstract of the work for posting to the URC webpage
+- submission of an abstract of the work for posting to the OxyScholar webpage

-- if appropriate, presentation at the fall SCCUR conference in November 2013.
-Fellows may also be invited to present their work at the spring 2014 NCUR meeting
+- if appropriate, presentation at the fall SCCUR conference in November 2014.
+Fellows may also consider presenting their work at the NCUR meeting in Spring 2015.

 Funding is available from a variety of programs, each of which has specific requirements and conditions.
 Proposals will be considered for all programs for which they qualify and students will be notified of the source of their funding.

-If you would like to apply for one of these grants, you should develop an outline of your project and approach a faculty member with whom you would like to work to discuss the feasibility of collaborating with her or him over the summer.
+If you would like to apply for one of these grants, you should develop an outline of your project and approach a faculty membe with whom you would like to work to discuss the feasibility of collaborating with her or him over the summer.
+Only tenure-track and continuing non tenure-track faculty who will be on-campus during the summer are eligible to serve as mentors.
 Many faculty prefer that student research be closely aligned with their own work.

 After you and your potential faculty mentor have agreed to apply for fellowship support, you can open an application cover sheet.
-Applications from students who have failed to submit final reports or other required materials from previous Occidental College grants (ASP, SRP, etc.) will not be accepted.
+Applications from students who have failed to submit final reports or other required materials from previous URC grants (ASP, SRP, etc.) will not be accepted.

-Application cover sheet, project proposal (1-3 pages), personal statement (1-2 pages), and budget (1 page) are due in the URC office by 5:00 p.m. on February 14, 2013.
+Application cover sheet, project proposal, personal statement, and budget are due in the URC office by 4:00 p.m. on February 11, 2014.
 All materials submitted as part of the application must use 8.5" x 11" paper, single sided, with 1" margins using Times New Roman or Arial type font no smaller than 11 point and at least 1.5 line spacing.
 Paper clip together -- PLEASE DO NOT STAPLE!